201019-UiPath/WeisVincent-P0/P0 Prep/P0 Requirements.md

 ## Functionality:
 * The customer should be able to place orders
-* The customer should be able to view their order history
+* The customer should be able to view their order history // Serialized
-* The customer should be able to view location inventory
+* The customer should be able to view location inventory // Serialized
 * The customer should know how much of a product is remaining
 * The customer should be able to purchase multiple products
 * Locations should have records of order history